-The company is a 100% subsidiary of AIG Inc. and is thus directly held by AIG Inc. The company's results are reported under the "Legacy Portfolio" in AIG Inc.'s consolidated financial results in its annual Form 10-K, as filed with the U.S. Securities and Exchange Commission.
+The company was a 100% subsidiary of AIG Inc. and was thus directly held by AIG Inc. On 31 December 2020, YOUPLUS acquired American Security Life Insurance Company Ltd. from AIG Inc. The company's results are consolidated for the first time as per 31.12.2020 into the consolidated financial results of SWISS INSUREVOLUTION PARTNERS Holding (FL) AG.
 The company operates independently and almost all operational decisions are made locally.